kubearmor/KubeArmor/documentation/development_guide.md

     (bare-metal) $ ./setup.sh
     ```

-    [setup.sh](../contributions/bare-metal/setup.sh) will automatically install BCC (latest), Go (v1.15.2), AppArmor (with AppArmor-utils), and Auditd.
+    [setup.sh](../contributions/bare-metal/setup.sh) will automatically install BCC (latest), Go (v1.15.2), and Protobuf (3.14.0).

-    Now, you are ready to develop the code for KubeArmor.
-Please enjoy the journey with KubeArmor.
+    Now, you are ready to develop any code for KubeArmor.
+Enjoy your journey with KubeArmor.

   - (Optional) MicroK8s Setup